 Spirit of Tasmania does not usually collect sensitive information, which includes information about a person's ethnic origin, political opinions, religious or philosophical beliefs or affiliations, membership of a profession or trade association, membership of a trade union, details of health, disability, sexual orientation or criminal record.

 However, Spirit of Tasmania does collect health information for the purposes of its Passenger Monthly Accident/Illness Reports and as required or permitted by health and safety laws.
 Health information is regarded as sensitive and as such, must be treated as highly confidential.
 Health information should only be accessible to authorised persons for permitted purposes and should not be entered on any sales or marketing databases.

 If this information is collected the customer will be told of the purpose of collection by the relevant officer at the point of collection.
 This health information must not be collected without the customer’s consent.

 Spirit of Tasmania must not collect sensitive information about a customer unless the customer consents or an exemption in the Privacy Act and the PIP Act applies.
 Such circumstances would usually only be in an emergency or when the person had lost consciousness and collection is necessary to prevent or lessen a serious and imminent threat to life, health or safety of any individual or to public health or safety.

 16.Breach of Privacy

 The Tasmanian Ombudsman and the Commonwealth Information Commissioner have the power to investigate complaints made by individuals about the way organisations manage personal information or to investigate any act or practice that may be a breach of privacy, even if no complaint has been made.

-If you have any concerns about privacy issues after reading this policy, or if you become aware of a potential breach of privacy, please contact our privacy officer immediately, on (03) 6421 7305 or email on firstname.lastname@example.org
+If you have any queries or concerns about the way Spirit of Tasmania handles your personal information after reading this policy, or if you become aware of a potential breach of privacy, please contact Spirit of Tasmania’s Privacy Officer immediately on the contact details set out below: